kaito834/myNotes/notes/myNotebookForSSL-TLS.md

 ### Deploy and Enable Self-Signed Certificate on Apache
-After changing owner and permission, self-signed certificate and private key are moved under /etc/pki/tls.
-This directory is for OpenSSL; you can confirm this by openssl version command with option "-a".
+After changing owner and permission, self-signed certificate and private key are moved to /etc/pki/tls.
+This directory is for OpenSSL; to confirm this, run openssl version command with option "-a".
 And, the CSR is deleted because the CSR is not necessary in this case.

-It is important that the private key must be limited to access by necessary applications; the application is Apache in this case.
-The default private key contained in mod_ssl package, localhost.key, has similar permission below.
+It is important that necessary applications can only access the private key;
+the application is Apache in this case.
+The default private key contained in mod_ssl package, localhost.key, has similar permission as below.
 ```
 $ rm mycertificate.csr
 $ sudo chown apache:apache mycertificate-selfsigned.crt myprivate.key